JeanCarloLP/Angular/README.md

 # Angular Basic Apps

-In this repository you can find some small apps to help if you have recently started in the world of Angular and Typescript.
+In this repository you can find some small apps that helps me on my first steps with Angular and Typescript.

-It is divided by folders and you can locate what you need from this README.
+It is divided by folders and you can find what you need from this README.

-En este repositorio podrás encontrar algunas pequeñas apps que te sirvan de ayuda, si has empezado hace poco en el mundo de Angular y Typescript.
+En este repositorio podrás encontrar algunas pequeñas apps que me ayudaron cuando empecé en el mundo de Angular y Typescript.

 Está dividido por carpetas, de forma que podáis localizar lo que necesiteis desde este README.